reubenharry/website/content/maths/Statistics.md

 $\newcommand{\N}{\mathbb{N}}$
 $\newcommand{\Z}{\mathbb{Z}}$

-I thought this online book was great: https://www.statlect.com/.

 ## Overview

-A key idea in statistics is fitting a model to data.
-A (parametric) model is a probability distribution $P(x;\theta)$, parameterized by some $\theta$.
-In Bayesian terms, the idea is to assume the model, then find the posterior distribution over $\theta$.
-One frequentist approach is to find the single value of $\theta$ which maximizes the likelihood of the data.
+These notes are about the application of probability to the real-world problem of updating beliefs given data.
+See [here](/notes/probability.md) for notes on the mathematics of probability (including how to do inference).

+(n.b.
+This is an extremely Bayesian perspective, roughly following Jaynes' *Probability Theory: The Logic of Science*).

+The general form of this problem is this.
+Let $A$ be the set of ways the world (or rather, the system you are studying) can be.
+What is the optimal distribution $P(A)$ to represent your beliefs, given some constraints on $P$?

+A concrete example is fitting a model to data.
+In this case $A = \Theta \times X$ is the joint space of values that the parameters of your model $\theta$ and realizations of data $x$.
+The constraint is that you know the actual value of $x$ - that is your data, and also a likelihood $P(x|\theta)$.

+A frequentist approach would be to find the single value of $\theta$ which, say, maximizes the likelihood $\lambda \theta .
+P(x|\theta)$ of the data.
+This is useful in a range of common applications, but problematic in general.
+It's better to think of this as a rough approximation of Bayesian inference that happens to be effective to compute in some useful settings.

+# Common problems

 ### Regression